All comparisonsPassword Managers

 Quick decision rules

-• Pick LessPass if you refuse to maintain a password vault database.
+• Choose LessPass if you want to avoid maintaining a stored vault database.

 FAQs